 We’ll examine each of these issues more closely below, as well as provide some troubleshooting tips for your AC system.

-Sometimes weak airflow problems have nothing do with your AC unit and everything to do with your ductwork.
+Sometimes weak AC airflow problems have nothing do with your AC unit and everything to do with your ductwork.
 Your air ducts deliver the cooled air from your AC throughout your home.
 However, if leaks or holes develop in the ductwork, some of that air will escape along the way.

 In addition, sometimes narrower air ducts can become blocked up with dust buildup or even the nests or rodents, insects, or birds.